Parents think about how to fit the whole family in one room.

 Imagine a savoury panettone.
 A soft bread in the shape and size of a panettone.

-Now slice it horizontally and fill the different layers with hearty naughtiness....
+Now you slice it horizontally and fill the various layers with savoury delights…

 Salami?
 A classic!

-And so on, for, say, between six and eight shifts.
+And so on, for, let’s say, between six and eight layers.

-Then take a very sharp knife and cut it, this time vertically, to make small triangles.
-Small sandwiches.
+After that, you take a very sharp knife and slice it, this time vertically, so that small triangles are created.
+Little sandwiches.

-The concept of Panettone Gastronomico sounds a bit bacon-y, but it's a lot of fun and a dish with a sense of family.
-Discussion about the fillings, hands trying to get a piece, laughter at unsuccessful cuts.
-It's a communal thing.
-It's meant to be shared.
+The concept of Panettone Gastronomico sounds a bit indulgent, but it’s great fun and a dish with a sense of family.
+Discussion about the fillings, hands reaching for a piece, laughter over unsuccessful cuts.
+It’s a communal affair.
+It’s meant to be shared.

-Sorry, I got a little carried away...
-Let's talk about wine.
+Sorry, I got a bit carried away… Let’s talk about wine.

 I can’t count how many times wine has saved my life at family dinners.

-Family dinners that amounted to a seated marathon at the dining table.
+Family dinners that felt like a sitting marathon at the dining table.

-Sometimes pouring a glass was an excuse to get closer to a family member you hadn't seen for a long time.
+Sometimes pouring a glass was an excuse to get closer to a family member I hadn’t seen in a long time.

 Sometimes it was a nice distraction from boring topics.

-At the end of the dinner, the wine was certainly one of the reasons why I had a big smile on my face.
+By the end of dinner, wine was certainly one of the reasons why I had a broad smile on my face.

-I would like to suggest a selection of wines that can accompany an entire dinner.
-Yes, even one with the Panettone Gastronomico!
+I’d like to suggest a selection of wines that can accompany an entire dinner.
+Yes, even one with Panettone Gastronomico!

-Here is my celebration of too much - to share.
+Here is my feast of excess – to share.

-My list doesn't start with the aperitif this time, but with the wine to drink while cooking or while waiting for your guests.
-Here we go.
+This time my list doesn’t start with the aperitif, but with the wine you can drink while cooking or whilst waiting for your guests to arrive.
+And off we go.

 Cinque Campi Particella 128